kstrafe/Cxy/documentation/rationale.md

 having recognized that templates (well, dependency-templates) are to be used in order to pass appropriate dependencies down.

+A consequence of this is that the grammar can not allow transitive member
+expressions:

+    a.Bb.Cc

+can not be allowed, yet

+    a.a_

+is completely fine.
+You're accessing a variable inside a package.
+Wait,... is that even possible?
+I suppose it is with globals.
+Anyhow, wait.
+No. a package is merely a namespace.
+It has no associated variables.
+The above is wrong.

+    a.Aa

+This is the correct usage.
+A namespace is _always_ followed by a class name.
+No exceptions.
+The nice thing about this is that it makes a lot of things very easy and understandable.
+By forcing this rule in the grammar, we exit as soon as we spot an error of transitive packages.
+This saves compilation time, as lexing and parsing are quite cheap compared to semantic analysis and optimization.
+But let's not get into premature optimization here.
+This keeps the work clean, and the types sufficiently short.

+    sys.Dir dir_(start_: "/");

+A directory iterator can be as simple as that.
+Now we iterate over the different folders.

+    sml.String paths_;
+    while (dir_.hasChild()~yes_)
+      paths_ += dir_.getCurrent()~child_;

+That looks so awesome!
+Named returns!
+Named parameters!
+Operator overloading!
+Flat structure!
+Awesome.
+This is going to be great.

 *Conclusion*:
   * Dependencies searched for in children
   * Dependencies searched for from root